 Timings: Attend the musical concert on full moon nights, from 5:30 PM to 7:30 PM

-This architectural marvel of Nepal, locally known as Maru Sattal, built in pagoda-style architecture and believed to be made out of a single tree, collapsed during the 2015 earthquake.
-The initial attempts at its reconstruction were put off due to protests from public and conservationists demanding originality.
-The rebuilding has now kicked off and will certainly be completed by 2021.
+This architectural marvel of Nepal, locally known as Maru Sattal, built-in pagoda-style architecture and believed to be made out of a single tree, collapsed during the 2015 earthquake.
+The initial attempts at its reconstruction were put off due to protests from the public and conservationists demanding originality.

 It is believed that Kathmandu got its name from Kasthamandapa, which may have been built in the 7th century, the oldest temple built in the Lichhavi period - proving its historical significance.